Get Started

 • The severity of the medical condition;

-• A medical determination for the need of immediate medical treatment;
+• A medical determination of the need for immediate medical treatment;

 • Sufficient documentation to support the medical claim; and